realm/roc-ios-controller/README.md

 ## Tutorial

 1. Whenever you need ROCController just make sure you `import ROCController`
-2. If you need a special sort of ChatMessage, you can subclass `ROCBaseChatMessage`.
+2. If you need a special sort of ChatMessage, you can subclass `RealmChatMessage`.
 But you're free to use it right out of the box
-3. Subclass `ROCBaseController<T: ROCBaseChatMessage>`
+3. Subclass `ROCBaseController<T: RealmChatMessage>`
 4. Implement your own "send message".
 See `SampleChatController` how it overrides the "sendMessage

 ## FAQ